ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 \*This is considered invalid data from the table's perspective and should be fixed within the client application.

+Column best practices:
+- Avoid mixing `undefined` and `null` as values for the same field.
+When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text "No value".

 #### Duration column

 | Special-cased field values          | Cell display                                                 | Group row display  |